jorgego11/ibp-installation/rancher/multi-node-install/README.md

     ibpconsole     1/1     1            1           56m
     ```

-10) Updated the firewall configuration on the load balancer VM to allow access to port `30000`:
+10) Updated the firewall configuration on the load balancer VM to allow access to ports `30000` and `30001`:

     ```
     $ sudo ufw allow 30000
+    $ sudo ufw allow 30001
     ```

-    Also, updated the `nginx` [configuration](nginx/nginx.conf) so it can forward requests to port `30000` on each one of the worker nodes.
+    Also, updated the `nginx` [configuration](nginx/nginx.conf) so it can forward requests to ports `30000` and `30001` on each one of the worker nodes.

-11) After updating the load balancer and verifying that both IBP deployments (i.e. `ibp-operator` and `ibpconsole`) were up and running on the cluster, I was able to access the IBP Console (`https://<load balancer IP>:30000`) and successfully created several blockchain artifacts (e.g. peers, MSPs, CAs, etc.).
+11) After updating the load balancer and verifying that both IBP deployments (i.e. `ibp-operator` and `ibpconsole`) were up and running on the cluster, I was able to access the IBP Console (`https://<load balancer IP>:30000`)... now, having issues with creating blockchain artifacts (e.g. peers, MSPs, CAs, etc.).
+Looking into this!

 ## Troubleshooting & tips
 * [waiting for server-url issue](https://github.com/rancher/rancher/issues/16213)